dimacurrentai/mrn-dsl-cpp-eval/README.md

 Moreover, these types should match, since `args` get passed as the first N top-most "in-function" on-stack vars.

+ANOTHER NOTE:

+We're about to have destructors (or the `Drop` "trait") to confirm the variables are deleted upon leaving the scope, not upon entering the "next" one.

 TODO BEFORE CHECKING IN

 - protect the branch